bustoutsolutions/siesta/Docs/faq.md

 Use a lower-level networking library.

 If you aren’t interested in holding a response entirely in memory, there’s little benefit to using Siesta.
-Siesta’s advantage over lower-level networking is the “parse once, share everywhere” nature of its observer architecture — which implies holding on to all the data for reuse.
+Siesta’s advantage over lower-level networking is the “parse once, share everywhere” nature of its observer architecture — which implies holding on to entire responses for reuse.

 ## Contributing & Communicating